NomadMoth/Day-Night-Cycle-Tutorial/Tutorial.md

 To do so, we need to create two new scripts, one called **LightingPreset**, and the other called **LightingManager**.

 After these scripts have been made, open the **LightingPreset** script in Visual Studio and set it to be a ScriptableObject rather than a MonoBehaviour.
 This will allow us to use the script as a means to store data to draw upon in between scenes.

-Additionally, we will need to add **[System.Serializable]** above the class definition, as well as **[CreateAssetMenu(fileName = "Lighting Preset", menuName = "Scriptables/Lighting Preset", order = 1)]** which will create a file and menu within Unity's editor.
+Additionally, we will need to add **[System.Serializable]** above the class definition, as well as **[CreateAssetMenu(fileName = "Lighting Preset", menuName =
+"Scriptables/Lighting Preset", order = 1)]** which will create a file and menu within Unity's editor.

 Next, we need to add gradient variables into the script.
 These will allow us to edit the ambient, fog and directional colours.
 Create public gradients referring to these lights and you should have something similar to this;

-[System.Serializable]
-[CreateAssetMenu(fileName = "Lighting Preset", menuName = "Scriptables/Lighting Preset", order = 1)]
-public class LightingPreset : ScriptableObject
-{
     public Gradient ambientColour;
     public Gradient directionalColour;
     public Gradient fogColour;
-}

 Save and go into Unity, make an instance of the Light Preset menu by right clicking in the Asset folder and selecting it in the menu under Create>Scriptables>LightingPreset.
 Rename the instance as **Lighting Presets**.

 ![image](https://user-images.githubusercontent.com/72862464/139858798-bb1add72-45aa-4fab-affd-62839afb071c.png)